James Reeves (writer): Biography

 His first collection of poems, The Natural Need, was published in 1936 by the Seizin Press, run by Robert Graves and Laura Riding, whose work Reeves's early poetry sometimes resembles.
-Numerous further volumes by Reeves include The Imprisoned Sea (1949), The Talking Skull (1958),The Statue, and Poems and Paraphrases (1972).
+Numerous further volumes by Reeves include The Imprisoned Sea (1949), The Talking Skull (1958), and Poems and Paraphrases (1972).
 Collected Poems of 1974 is the fullest edition of his verses.
 His best work characteristically combines intensity of mood with an understated manner to distinctive and sometimes haunting lyrical effect.
 The rural descriptiveness of his less distinguished poetry is elsewhere the vehicle for an ironic pastoralism voicing his disaffection with urban modernity.
-His popular books of poetry for children were collected as The Wandering Moon and Other Poems (1973).
-As an editor, Reeves was prolific, producing many anthologies of prose and poetry, as well as selections from the work of John Donne, Gerard Manley Hopkins, John Clare, and others, including “Selected Poems of Emily Dickinson” (1959).
-In this latter book reprinted several times, he chose to deliberately add conventional punctuation to the poems, doing away with her characteristic dashes.
-He thus joined her contemporary literary critic, Higginson, in not completely realising her unique style.
+His books of poetry for children were collected as The Wandering Moon and Other Poems (1973).

+As an editor, Reeves was prolific, producing many anthologies of prose and poetry, as well as selections from the work of John Donne, Gerard Manley Hopkins, John Clare, and others, including Selected Poems of Emily Dickinson (1959).
+In this latter book, reprinted several times, he chose to add conventional punctuation to the poems, doing away with her characteristic dashes.he was a great poet.